ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 # Alternatives To Indexing

 - Range based for loops.
+	- Less flexible than index-based loops.
 - The ranges library.
 - Named algorithms.
 - Iterators.

+# Signed Overloads In The Standard Library

+A suggestion is to add
+- `std::ptrdiff_t ssizeof`
+- `std::ptrdiff_t std::vector<T>::ssize()`
+- `T& std::vector<T>::operator[](ptrdiff_t)`

+A similar change is [advised against](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing#post3) for Eigen by Benoit:

+>The only thing that would be really bad would be to try to make both
+>signednesses fully supported.
+That would mean keeping only the intersection
+>of the sets of advantages of either signedness, having to deal with the
+>union of the sets of constraints.

+I'm not sure that the "intersection of advantages" and "union of constraints" are.
+I should make a list here.

 # References

 - 1:  [_Should I use unsigned types?
 Or should I turn off Wconversion?_ @ reddit.com/cpp 2024](https://www.reddit.com/r/cpp_questions/comments/1ehc50j/should_i_use_unsigned_types_or_should_i_turn_off/)